When is Summerterm?

 What's the cancellation policy?

-Any regular course with fewer than five St. Lawrence students registered at the end of the second day of classes likely will not be continued.
+Any regular course with fewer than five students registered at the end of the second day of classes may not be continued.
 If that happens, you can register for another course.
-Special Program courses will be cancelled if minimum enrollment is not met or on-site approvals are not obtained.

 Independent Study, Projects and Internships